Hamdija Lipovača: Political career

 It is alleged that in 2007, Lipovača, then-mayor of Bihać, signed a contract claiming certain buildings in his city needed additional work done to them in the amount of 1,292,000 KM (about $902,222.40).
 He drafted and signed an official document in which he entered false data about the execution of additional work with the identical date and number of the protocol, but other monetary amounts with the aim of acquiring money for personal use.
 Although the contract does not specify which particular "buildings" in the city needed work done, there was a bridge built in the city at this time called Smaragdni most (Emerald Bridge).
 The cantonal budget was about 1,241,000 km, but the price agreed in late 2007 with the contractor was 1,333,000 km.
 The price for the construction of the aforementioned bridge was 328,000 km, in addition to making railings and pillars for the bridge.
 In Bihać, the fact that contractors worked on large projects for Lipovača's private estate was not kept a secret.
-Lipovača, whose wealth increased dramatically while he served as mayor of Bihać and Premier of the Una-Sana Canton, owns a house in a Bihać, a home in the Croatian village Seline, two apartments on the Adriatic Sea, apartments in Sarajevo and Zagreb, and several cottages throughout Bosnia and Croatia.
+Lipovača, whose wealth increased dramatically while he served as mayor of Bihać and prime minister of the Una-Sana Canton, owns a house in a Bihać, a home in the Croatian village Seline, two apartments on the Adriatic Sea, apartments in Sarajevo and Zagreb, and several cottages throughout Bosnia and Croatia.
 He is also a landlord.

 On 17 July 2013, the Bosnia and Herzegovina Central Election Commission decided to begin proceedings to determine whether or not Lipovača had been employed by close relatives to powerful positions in Bosnia's largest power company, Elektroprivreda.
 During the investigation, it was found that his father Nurija was appointed to a high position in the company on 1 August 2011 and stayed in the position until 1 January 2012 as "director of the ordinary mandate of affiliates."
 This fact, along with others, was one of the reasons that Bosnian citizens felt that he was a corrupt politician.